Flutter Entertainment and Stars Group to merge in all-share deal

-DUBLIN (Reuters) - Gambling group Flutter Entertainment (FLTRE.I) is merging with Nasdaq- and Toronto-listed Stars Group Inc (TSGI.TO) in an all-share deal that will create one of the world’s largest online betting and gaming operators, the companies said on Wednesday.
+DUBLIN, Oct 2 (Reuters) - Gambling group Flutter Entertainment is merging with Nasdaq- and Toronto-listed Stars Group Inc in an all-share deal that will create one of the world’s largest online betting and gaming operators, the companies said on Wednesday.

 Following the merger, shareholders of Flutter, formerly known as Paddy Power Betfair, would own approximately 54.64% of the new company, with TSG Shareholders owning approximately 45.36% of the share capital.